-Green Bank's allocation of the State of Connecticut State Employee Retirement System net pension liability decreased \$4.9 million to \$20.3 million as of June 30, 2021 compared to \$25.2 million as of June 30, 2020.
+The Green Bank's allocation of the State of Connecticut State Employee Retirement System net pension liability, as calculated under GASB Statement No. 68 decreased \$4.9 million to \$20.3 million as of June 30, 2021 compared to \$25.2 million as of June 30, 2020.
 The related deferred outflows of resources, which represents timing differences in plan earnings, assumptions and Green Bank pension contributions decreased \$1.7 million to \$4.6 million as of June 30, 2021 compared to \$6.3 million as of June 30, 2020.
 Deferred inflows of resources related to the pension liability, which represent timing of changes in proportion and differences between employer contributions and proportionate share of contributions increased \$3.7 million to \$5.1 million as of June 30, 2021 compared to \$1.4 million as of June 30, 2020.
-Note IV A provides further detail regarding the pension plan.
-Green Bank, the primary government is responsible for this net pension liability.
+NoteIV A provides further detail regarding the pension plan.
+The primary government is responsible for this pension obligation.

-Green Bank's allocation of the State of Connecticut State Employee Retirement System net other post-employment benefit (OPEB) liability 75 decreased \$4.8 million to \$23.7 million as of June 30, 2021 compared to \$28.5 million as of June 30, 2020.
+Green Bank's allocation of the State of Connecticut State Employee Retirement System net other postemployment benefit (OPEB) liability, as calculated under GASB Statement No. 75 decreased \$4.8 million to \$23.7 million as of June 30, 2021 compared to \$28.5 million as of June 30, 2020.
 The related deferred outflows of resources, which represents timing differences in plan earnings, assumptions, and Green Bank OPEB contributions remained consistent at \$5.2 million as of June 30, 2021 and June 30, 2020.
 Deferred inflows of resources related to the OPEB liability, which represent timing of changes in proportion and differences between employer contributions and proportionate share of contributions and other actuarial assumptions, increased \$4.9 million to \$7.2 million at June 30, 2021 compared to \$2.3 million at June 30, 2020.
 Note IV.A provides further detail regarding the OPEB plan.
-Green Bank, the primary government is responsible for this net OPEB liability.
+The Green Bank, primary government is responsible for this net OPEB liability.

 Long term debt increased \$37.1 million to \$102.6 million as of June 30, 2021 as compared to \$65.4 million as of June 30, 2020.
 The increase is due to the issuance of the 2020-1 and 2021-1 series Green Liberty Bonds in fiscal year 2021, totaling \$16.8 million and \$24.8 million respectively.
 Offsetting these, the Green Bank made principal payments of \$2.3 million against the SHREC Collateralized Note and principal payments of \$0.7 million on the Meriden Hydro and CSCU Clean Renewable Energy Bonds ('CREBs').
-An additional \$2.4 million decrease resulted from repayments of principal by CT Solar Lease 2 LLC of funds borrowed under its credit facility.
+An additional \$2.4 million decrease resulted from repayments of principal by CT Solar Lease 2 LLC of funds borrowed under its credit facility with Key Bank and Webster Bank.
 Note II.D Long Term Debt provides additional details on the types of long term debt including changes during fiscal year 2021.

-As of June 30, 2021, the Green Bank's unfunded contingent grant and loan commitments the majority of which represent Performance Based Incentive ('PBI') payments to third party owners of solar facilities as described in Note III.B, totaled \$66.6 million.
+As of June 30, 2021, the Green Bank's unfunded contingent grant and loan commitments, which are obligations of the primary government, the majority of which represent Performance Based Incentive ('PBI') payments to third party owners of solar facilities as described in Note III.B, totaled \$66.6 million.
 These grant and loan commitments are expected to be funded over the next one to six years from current and future unrestricted cash balances.